13Ruffles13/BARTNavigate/timestamp.md

 ### 10/03/2023

-= [x] 8:00 pm - 9:00 pm: Added - User experience added once a user clicks a link it highlights the location.
+- [x] 8:00 pm - 9:00 pm: Added - User experience added once a user clicks a link it highlights the location.

 - [x] 9:00 pm - 9:30 pm: Added - User experience error message handle when user clicks on Real time departure feature if API data can not be fetched user will know and be prompted a error message on screen so they are not waiting for something to load onto the page.

+- [x] 9:30 pm - 11:00 pm: Added - User experience error handling contact form adding place holders and stating which field needs to be filled if user tries and submit email form without filling out the required fields.
+Also added a successful layover message once email has been submitted

 # Total time spent: 29 hours and 30 minutes